PrincessUjay/kodecamp_promotional_task8/README.md

     variable "region" {
       description = "The AWS region to create resources in." type        = string
+      default     = "eu-west-1"
     }

     variable "ami" {
       description = "AMI ID to use for the instances" type        = string
     }

     variable "instance_type" {
       description = "Type of EC2 instance to launch" type        = string
     }

     variable "public_subnet_id" {
       description = "ID of the public subnet" type        = string
     }

     variable "private_subnet_id" {
       description = "ID of the private subnet" type        = string
     }

     variable "public_sg_id" {
       description = "ID of the public security group" type        = string
     }

     variable "private_sg_id" {
       description = "ID of the private security group" type        = string
     }

+    variable "minikube_sg_id" {
+      description = "ID of the minikube security group" type        = string
+    }

     variable "minikube_subnet_id" {
       description = "The ID of the subnet for the Minikube instance." type        = string
     }

     variable "ssh_key_path" {
-      description = "The path to the SSH key to use for connecting to the instance." type        = string
+      description = "The path to the SSH key for connecting to the instance." type        = string
+    }

+    variable "key_name" {
+      description = "The name of the keypair." type        = string
     }